Wire82/org.openhab.binding.heos/README.md

 Interpret | String | Song Interpret
 Album | String  | Album Title
 Image_URL | String |The URL where the cover can be found Inputs | String | The input to be switched to.
-Input values from HEOS protocol.
+Input values from HEOS protocol

 ####Example: